cking24343/Toaster/README.md

 Github Projects Referenced:
 ===========================
-Boostrap icon implementation (used in Toaster Lib): https://github.com/Bearded-Hen/Android-Bootstrap
+Bootstrap icon implementation (used in Toaster Lib): https://github.com/Bearded-Hen/Android-Bootstrap

 Usage of the HoloColorPicker control: